-- 1. If not using the generator for 2-4 weeks, begin by making sure all appliances are disconnected from the generator. - 2.
-Start the generator as instructed in Starting the Engine: Gasoline section. - 3.
-Let the engine run on gasoline until fuel starvation has stopped the engine. - 4.
-After the engine stops, turn the dial counterclockwise to the "STOP" position.
+- 1. Be sure all appliances are disconnected from the generator. - 2.
+Start the generator as instructed in Starting the Engine section. - 3.
+Turn the fuel select dial to the "GASOLINE OFF" position. - 4.
+Let the engine run until fuel starvation has stopped the engine.
+This usually takes a few minutes. - 5.
+Turn the fuel select dial to the "ENGINE STOP" position.